koaning/doubtlab/README.md

 - `ProbaReason`: assign doubt when a models' confidence-values are low for any label
 - `WrongPredictionReason`: assign doubt when a model cannot predict the listed label
+- `ShortConfidenceReason`: assign doubt when the correct label gains too little confidence
 - `LongConfidenceReason`: assign doubt when a wrong label gains too much confidence
-- `ShortConfidenceReason`: assign doubt when the correct label gains too little confidence
+- `MarginConfidenceReason`: assign doubt when there's a large difference between the top two classes
 - `DisagreeReason`: assign doubt when two models disagree on a prediction
 - `CleanLabReason`: assign doubt according to [cleanlab](https://github.com/cleanlab/cleanlab)